 Currently, almost half a million people in the United States are living with a spinal cord injury and some degree of paralysis.
-Every year, another 10,000 people suffer a spinal cord injury.
+Every year, around 10,000 people suffer a spinal cord injury.

 - Four out of five of those injury victims are males between the ages of 16 and 20.
-Nearly half of whom were hurt in motor vehicle accidents — car accidents, truck crashes, motorcycle accidents, ATV wrecks.
+Nearly half of whom were hurt in motor vehicle accidents — car accidents, truck crashes, motorcycle accidents and ATV wrecks.

-- Slightly more than 20 percent of spinal cord injuries are due to falls from heights, such as can happen in recreational accidents, construction site accidents, and faulty construction accidents, such as staircase or deck collapses.
+- Slightly more than 20 percent of spinal cord injuries are due to falls from heights, such as those that can happen in recreational accidents, construction site accidents, and faulty construction accidents due to staircase or deck collapses.
 Depending on the level of injury, the person may suffer paraplegia or quadriplegia.

-- Less dramatic, though no less serious, falls become more common after age 45 — slip-and-fall accidents, trip-and-fall accidents.
-These can cause herniated discs, which cause lasting, severe pain that limits the injured person's activities and diminishes quality of life.
+- Less dramatic, though no less serious, falls become more common after age 45 — slip-and-fall accidents and trip-and-fall accidents.
+These can lead to herniated disks, which cause lasting, severe pain that limits the injured person’s activities and diminishes the quality of life.

-- About eight (8) percent of spinal cord injuries are the result of sports and rec accidents, often diving accidents, which commonly result in quadriplegia because it injures the cervical vertebrae.
+- About eight (8) percent of spinal cord injuries are the result of sports and recreation accidents, often diving accidents, which commonly result in quadriplegia because it injures the cervical vertebrae.